 Castlevania: Dawn of Sorrow is the 5th title of the series to have the same aspects that began with Symphony of the Night, including the Metroid like castle layout, the RPG elements, as well as the ability to increase stats when equipping better weaponry and armor.
 This style of play has been very popular with the series, especially on the handheld games.
 After the success of Circle of the Moon, Harmony of Dissonance, and Aria of Sorrow on the Game Boy Advance, Konami was ready to transition the series to Nintendo’s new handheld device, the Dual Screen, or DS for short.
 Konami decided to release a direct sequel to Aria of Sorrow, which itself was a highly popular and successful game.
 Originally known as Castlevania: Soul Power, the game’s title was changed to Dawn of Sorrow upon it’s release as a play on the name Nintendo DS.
 Many of the first DS games released like Dawn of Sorrow attempted to integrate DS into their titles, like Resident Evil: Deadly Silence or Tenchu: Dark Secret for example.

 Konami was taking a chance by technically releasing almost the same game as Aria of Sorrow, only 2 years later.
-However since it was on a new system, with better graphics, and an overall different feel with the Dual Screen play, the gamble worked out and Dawn of Sorrow was a smash hit.
-It went on to become one of the most popular games of the series in both the U.S. and Japan.
-It's success paved the way for future DS titles, Portrait of Ruin and Order of Ecclesia.
+However since it was on a new system with better graphics and an overall different feel with the Dual Screen play, the gamble worked out and Dawn of Sorrow was a smash hit.
+It went on to become one of the most popular games of the series in both the United States and Japan.
+It’s success paved the way for future DS titles, Portrait of Ruin and Order of Ecclesia.
 With Castlevania: Dawn of Sorrow, Konami made the transition from Game Boy Advance to DS with ease.
 Dawn of Sorrow is just as addicting as all the other SOTN style Castlevania games, and has excellent replay value where you can play the game again as 3 different characters.
 It is a must have for any Castlevania fan, and it will be enjoyed for many generations to come.